Australia's High Court rejects challenge to anti-tobacco marketing law

-Tobacco giants British American Tobacco, Britain's Imperial Tobacco, Philip Morris and Japan Tobacco challenged the laws in Australia's High Court, claiming the rules were unconstitutional because they effectively extinguished their intellectual property rights.
+Tobacco giants British American Tobacco (BATS.L), Britain's Imperial Tobacco IMT.L, Philip Morris (PM.N) and Japan Tobacco (2914.T) challenged the laws in Australia's High Court, claiming the rules were unconstitutional because they effectively extinguished their intellectual property rights.

 The court found Australia's laws to force companies to remove all branding and sell tobacco only in plain olive green packets, which also carry graphic health warnings, were legal and did not breach trademark rights.